-(LEP).
-Provid ler must pr cess to their programs by persons with limited English ovide language assistance services in order to comply nd Section 504 of the Rehabilitation Act of 1973.
-1.3 Communication assistance includes interpreter services, which are provided to members with hearing, speech, or vision impairment and who require interpretation to effectively communicate with people in the community, employees, or others.
-This service excludes interpreter services that are otherwise available, including for communication with the managed care organization, its contractors, or other health care professionals that are required to provide interpreter services as part of their rate.
-This service does not supplant the responsibility of managed care organizations, contracted providers, or other health care professionals to take reasonable steps to provide meaningful access to their programs by persons with limited English proficiency (LEP).
-Provider must provide language assistance services in order to comply with Title VI of the Civil Rights Act and Section 504 of the Rehabilitation Act of 1973.
-1.4 This waiver service is only provided to individuals ages 21 and over.
+- (LEP).
+Provid ler must pr cess to their programs by persons with limited English ovide language assistance services in order to comply nd Section 504 of the Rehabilitation Act of 1973. - 1.4 hearing, spee with people in This service e communication professionals This service d providers, or access to their ch, or vision on the comm xcludes inte on with the that are recoes not sup other health ir programs stance servi the includes interpreter services, which are provided to ment impairment and who require interpretation to effectively unity, employees, or others.
+In rpreter services that are otherwise available, including for managed care organization, its contractors, or other health quired to provide interpreter services as part of their rate.
+I plant the responsibility of managed care organizations, cornicare professionals to take reasonable steps to provide metally persons with limited English proficiency (LEP).
+Provider ces in order to comply with Title VI of the Civil Rights Act and 1973. n care ntracted eaningful must provide 1.5 This waiver service is only provided to individuals ages 21 and over.
 All medically necessary Communication Assistance for children under age 21 are covered in the state plan benefit pursuant to the EPSDT benefit.
-1.5 Sign language interpreters (individual or agency-employed) must be licensed under Wis.
+1.6 Sign language interpreters (individual or agency-employed) must be licensed under Wis.
 Stats. § 440.032.
 Individual and agency employed interpreters, facilitators, or translators (non-sign language) must have the ability to interpret effectively, accurately, and impartially both receptively and expressively, using necessary specialized vocabulary.
 Items or devices provided by communication aid vendors or assessors must meet UL or FCC standards for electronic devices.
 Individual or agency employed qualified health professionals must have current state licensure or certification in their field of practice.
-2.0 Service Description/ Requirements 2.1 Services include the cost of installation, maintenance and repair of allowable Communication Assistance devices. unication 2.2 Providers of systems or devices purchased for use as Communication Assistance shall ensure that such items meet all the applicable standards of manufacture, safety, design, and installation (Underwriters Laboratory, Federal Communications Commission, etc.) and should be obtained from authorized and qualified dealers. tallation 3.0 Unit of Service 3.1 Provider mus Service Code t bill using a Modifier ppropriate procedure codes and modifiers.
-Service Description Unit of Service E1902 Communication board, non-electronic augmentative or alternate communication devices Each V5268 Assistive listening device; telephone amplifier, any type Each V5269 Assistive listening device; alerting, any type Each V5270 Assistive listening device; television amplifier, any type Each V5271 Assistive listening device; television caption decoder Each
+2.0 Service Description/ Requirements 2.1 Services inclu Assistance de of installation, maintenance and repair of allowable Comm unication 2.2 Providers of systems or devices purchased for use as Communication Assistance shall ensure that such items meet all the applicable standards of manufacture, safety, design, and installation (Underwriters Laboratory, Federal Communications Commission, etc.) and should be obtained from authorized and qualified dealers.
+3.0 Unit of Service Provider must bill using appropriate procedure codes and modifiers.
+Service Code Modifier Service Description Unit of Service 3.1 E1902 Communication board, non-electronic augmentative or alternate communication devices Each V5268 - Assistive listening device; telephone amplifier, any type Each V5269 Assistive listening device; alerting, any type Each V5270 Assistive listening device; television amplifier, any type Each V5271 Assistive listening device; television caption decoder Each